About Us

 The Farm Years

-In 2020, our family moved to a farm and started planting - Kawartha Family Farm.
+In 2020, our family moved to a farm and started planting.
+We named it Kawartha Family Farm.

-What began as curiosity quickly became an experiment.
+What began as curiosity quickly became a massive experiment.
 Over the next five years we planted and observed more than 15,000 perennials, testing hundreds of varieties to see what actually holds up in a lasting garden.

-The farm became our laboratory — a place to test plants, growing methods, and ideas about what a garden could be.
+The farm became our laboratory.
+It was a place to test plants, growing methods, and ideas about what a garden could be.

-During that time we developed the soil-block growing system we still use today.
-Many of our plants begin in soil blocks rather than plastic pots.
-It’s a healthier way for plants to grow, but harder to sell — so we designed our own packaging to make it possible.
+During that time we tried over 10 different ways to grow, settling on using soil-blocks.
+Today, most of our plants begin in soil blocks rather than plastic pots.
+It's a healthier way for plants to grow, but harder to sell.
+We then designed our own packaging to make it possible to share our blocks.

 The Next Chapter: Honest Perennial Co.